Interstate 42

 The remaining controlled-access portions of U.S. 70 between Clayton and Morehead City are gradually being upgraded to freeway standards, and as each new section is constructed or upgraded, they will be submitted for inclusion into the Interstate system.
 Projects currently underway or planned for Interstate 42 include:

 - U.S. 70 Kinston Bypass – previously unfunded per the NCDOT 2016-2025 State Transportation Improvement Plan,2 the 2018-27 plan allocates $381.1 million for the project.
 A southern alternative of a U.S. 70 bypass near Kinston was preferred over several northern alternatives.
-Estimated costs were $181 million.2 Alternative 1SB was selected and a Final Environmental Impact Statement (FEIS) and Record of Decision are expected in 2022-23.
-Right of way acquisition is anticipated for 2026 with construction to be determined.
+Estimated costs were $181 million.2 Alternative 1SB was selected and a Final Environmental Impact Statement (FEIS) and Record of Decision (ROD) was previously expected in 2022-23.
+Right of way acquisition was anticipated for 2026 with construction to be determined.
+However due to a lack of funding, the FEIS is now anticipated for 2026 and the ROD in 2027.

-- U.S. 70 Improvements in James City – this project will make improvements to the U.S. 70 corridor through the James City area from south of the exchange with U.S. 17 to south of Garner Road.
-Construction on the $327.56 million project runs from Spring 2022 to late 2024.
+- U.S. 70 Improvements in James City – this project makesimprovements to the U.S. 70 corridor through the James City area from south of the exchange with U.S. 17 to south of Garner Road.
+Construction on the $322 million project runs from Spring 2022 to

-- U.S. 70 Havelock Bypass – from north of the Havelock City limits and extends south for approximately 10 miles to north of the Craven-Carteret county line.
-At an estimated cost of $167.2 million, construction on the limited access bypass started in September 2019.
-Work runs through Spring 2024.
+late 2024mid-2027. - U.S. 70 Havelock Bypass – from north of the Havelock City limits and extending south for approximately 10 miles to north of the Craven-Carteret county line.
+At an estimated cost of $323 million, construction on the limited access bypass started in September 2019.
+The bypass opened to traffic on December 19, 2025 while punch list work extends through Winter 2026.

 High Priority Corridor